allybros/elephant/README.md

 * Gestures: You can slide a task line and delete the task.

 ## 📀 Installation
-You can download Elephant To Do from Google Play Store. ()
+You can download Elephant To Do App from Google Play Store. ()

 ## 👾 Tech Stack
 * Android SDK